Chocolate Covered Pretzel Rods are so fun and simple to make. They’re the easiest “Christmas cookie” out there and

 - Use separate bowls for each sprinkle.
 This way, you can hold the chocolate covered pretzel rod over the sprinkle you want and the excess will fall back into the bowl.
 Don’t roll your chocolate covered pretzel rods in the sprinkles or you’ll mess up both the chocolate design and it may make a mess in the sprinkles.
 You’re going to want them for next year so don’t waste ’em! :)

 Aren’t the little chocolate shapes so cute??
 I swear, that’s one of my favorite parts of making these.
 The extra chocolate shapes are great for cupcakes or mini cheesecake toppers, too (here’s a Christmas version).

 I know you’ll love these making these fun Chocolate Covered Pretzel Rods but if you’d prefer to dip cookies or biscotti, check out my friend Laura’s post over at The Spiced Life.
-Her family isn’t pretzel fans so she came up with an alternate idea which I think is great.
+Her family aren’t pretzel fans so she came up with an alternate idea which I think is great.

 More Christmas dessert recipes: